salesforce/apollo/fireflies/README.md

 using a clever windowing proxy for stability as Rapid does, Apollo reuses the Accusation mechanism of the Fireflies protocol.
 Member  _instability_  is defined as existing  _rebuttal timers_  when the vote is proposed.
 If there are no rebuttal timers, the View is considered to be in a  _stable_  state for the member.
-When a member is stable, and if there are non zero joining/leavings, a  _Vote_  on the new membership view is created and submitted.
+When a member is stable, and if there are non zero joining/leavings, and the member is an Observer (member of the BFT subset), then a  _Vote_  on the new membership view is created and submitted.
 After the vote is submitted, the member awaits the fast path consensus on the membership.

-_slow path consensus not implemented yet_

 #### Shunning